psychemedia/storytelling-notes/undutiful-daughter.md

 After three days, the sailors became so alarmed at being thus followed by the dead woman, that they insisted on her demand being complied with.
 So she was again taken on board.

-Now, all the gold was brought forth and melted up, and made into a golden coffin, and in that golden cofBn her body was laid ; and they put in beside her all the jewels she had taken from her parents.
+Now, all the gold was brought forth and melted up, and made into a golden coffin, and in that golden cofBn her body was laid; and they put in beside her all the jewels she had taken from her parents.
 Then they lowered the gold coffin into the sea again, and at once it began to float away, with the sun shining on it, and was lost to sight.

 After three days, they were short of water, and so came ashore to fill their casks.